showermat/squashserve/README.md

 This will make the archive browsable like a normal directory.
 Files and directory subtrees can be transparently extracted by copying them out of the mounted archive with a file manager or `cp`.
-File metadata are available as xattrs (use `getfattr -d filename` to view them all), and the archive metadata are available as the xattrs of the mountpoint.
+File metadata are available as xattrs (use `getfattr -d filename` to list attributes for a file, and be sure to add `-e text` if any are encoded in UTF-8), and the archive metadata are available as the xattrs of the mountpoint.
 Unmount with `fusermount -u`:

     $ fusermount -u ~/mnt